365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/print-agent-service-installation.md

  1. Start the **365 business Print Agent** application.
  2. Select **Configuration**.
  3. Select **365 business Print Agent Server**.
- 4. Specify **Remote Address** to the name the agent service should bind, or leave asterisks to bind every available IP address.
+ 4. Specify **Remote Address** to the name the Print Agent service should bind, or leave asterisks to bind every available IP address of your system.
- 5. Specify the **Port** the agent service should listen on (default port `60000`).
+ 5. Specify the **Port** the Print Agent service should listen on (default port `60000`).
  6. Select **Apply** to set up the agent and start the services.